SimFL-Lab/SimFL-Lab.github.io/_pages/research.md

 ---
 ## Publication

+### 2022
+[1] T Lee, J Lee, S Hong.
+"Batch Assorting for Worker-following Assortment Carts in Parallel-aisle Order-assorting Systems," IEEE Access (Accepted) (2022)

+[2] T Lee, J Lee, S Hong.
+"A Simulation Study for an Operational Design of a Robot-based Digital Assorting System," KOREA LOGISTICS REVIEW, Vol.32, No.2(April 2022), pp.1-10 (Accepted)

 ### 2021
-[1] J Kim and S Hong, "A dynamic storage location assignment model for a progressive bypass zone picking system with an S/R crane," Journal of the Operational Research Society, (Accepted) (2021))
+[1] J Kim and S Hong, "A dynamic storage location assignment model for a progressive bypass zone picking system with an S/R crane," Journal of the Operational Research Society, (Accepted) (2021)

 [2] Taehoon Lee, Young-Joo Kim, Jihyun Lee, Soondo Hong, "A Study on Productivity Evaluation and Replacement Analysis in Order Picking with Person-Following Picking Carts", Korean Journal of Logistics,29, no.3 (2021) : 69-78.doi: 10.15735/kls.2021.29.3.006